Australia’s #1 Best CV & Resume Writers & Career Consulting Experts

 Capture the readers attention by using a dedicated section for selected highlights.

-8) Tailor your accomplishments to you audience
+8) Tailor your achievements to your audience

 9) PDF: The preferred distribution format